Business checking account vs. personal checking: What you need to know

 Here are three key differences between the two types of accounts:

 - Employee debit cards: Some business checking accounts allow you to order employee debit cards, which enables employees to make purchases and withdraw money using the business’s checking account.
 As the primary debit card owner, you can set spending limits and ATM withdrawal limits for employee cards

 - Monthly fees and balance requirements: Most business checking accounts tend to have higher fees and more stringent account balance requirements than personal checking accounts.

 - Account set up: Typically, business accounts require more paperwork to set up.

 Higher maintenance fees and the challenge of account set up often cause a business owner to avoid establishing a business account altogether.
 But you’ll see in this article why business checking accounts are so valuable.
 The bottom line is that they help business owners separate their finances.

 Why should you use a business checking account vs. a personal checking account for your business?

 If you operate your business under a legal entity that is separate from you, such as an LLC or a corporation, you are legally required to separate your company’s finances from your personal finances.
 This could mean that you set up a separate personal checking account rather than a business checking account for your business.
 But many banks require a business account if you’re applying as an LLC or corporation.
-Also, using a personal bank account for your business transactions can invalidate any limited liability you receive through the legal entity you’ve registered.

 If you are a sole proprietor, you’re not legally required to use a business checking account.
 But from a business management standpoint, it still makes sense.
 Also, many banks have terms and conditions stipulating that their personal checking accounts shouldn’t be used for business transactions.